nicolascorchuelo/flask_api_etl/README.md

 ## Database questions

+Number of employees hired for each job and department in 2021 divided by quarter.
+The table must be ordered alphabetically by department and job.

 ```sql
 SELECT de.department,j.job,
     SUM(CASE WHEN EXTRACT(quarter FROM he.datetime) = 1 THEN 1 ELSE 0 END) AS Q1,